kineticstoolkit/kineticstoolkit_doc/src/02_tutorials/06_kinematics/05_reconstructing_probed_points.md

 ## Defining the probe calibration

 Before beginning with this tutorial, we must know the configuration of the probe.
 What we need is the position of the probe markers in the probe's local coordinate system, assuming that this coordinate system's origin is at the probe tip.
-These positions may be found in configuration files that depend of the motion capture system.
+These positions are generally found in rigid body configuration files or in calibration certificates.
 In this tutorial, our probe has four markers with the following local coordinates:

 - Probe1: (0.0021213, -0.0158328, 0.0864285) m
 - Probe2: (0.0021213, 0.0158508, 0.0864285) m